ephraimkreighbaum/text-tweaker/README.md

 Hold shift and right-click on the folder we extracted earlier.
 Click "Copy as path".
 In your CMD window, type `cd path-to-folder` and hit enter.

-Now run `node bot.js` and hit enter.
+Now run `npm run start` and hit enter.
 That's it!
+OR read below to use PM2!

+### New Feature!
+PM2!
+Now I added an option to run with PM2!
+After you install PM2 just run `pm2 start text-tweaker-pm2.json`!